List of Atari SA subsidiaries

 Atari SA is a French holding company originally founded in 1983 as Infogrames Entertainment, S.A. by businessman and politician Bruno Bonnell.

 Current

 Atari VCS, LLC

-Atari VCS, LLC is a holding company that was founded in 2017 to help develop the Atari VCS microconsole.
+Atari VCS, LLC is a holding company that was founded in 2017 to help develop the Atari VCS console.

 Atari Blockchain

 Atari Blockchain was founded in 2021 as part of a split of Atari SA's main operations.
 This subsidiary focuses on Cryptocurrency and Blockchain.

 Atari Chain Ltd.

 Atari Chain Ltd. is based in Gibraltar and was founded in March 2020 to help handle the production and distribution of the Atari Coin Cryptocurrency.

 Atari Europe S.A.S.U.

 Atari Europe S.A.S.U., formerly Infogrames Multimedia SA and Infogrames Europe SA, is the European distribution arm of the company, and was originally founded in 1992 to help develop and publish games for various multimedia gaming platforms including Windows and the Philips CD-I. The company later began to distribute titles from companies that had no distribution arm in Europe, such as Squaresoft and Bandai.